hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520921v2-automatic-transmission-for-llm-tiers-optimizing-cost-and-accuracy-in.md

 ---
 layout: default
-title: Automatic Transmission for LLM Tiers: Optimizing Cost and Accuracy in Large Language Models
+title: "Automatic Transmission for LLM Tiers: Optimizing Cost and Accuracy in Large Language Models"
 ---

 # Automatic Transmission for LLM Tiers: Optimizing Cost and Accuracy in Large Language Models